siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 Someone may have seen an apple taken away.
 Someone may have seen an empty basket.
 Someone may have seen someone owe an apple.
-But no one has seen a negative apple sitting on the table as a negative object.
+But no one has seen a negative apple sitting on the table.

 If we invent the label "negative-apple," then one negative-apple is still one positive unit of that kind.
 The sign belongs to the kind or direction.
 The unit